jlangch/venice/doc/readme/excel.md

 #### Omit the header row

-To omit the header row pass the option `:no-header-row true` the excel sheet:
+To omit the header row pass the option `:no-header-row true` to the excel sheet:

 ```clojure
 (do